Free and Open Indo-Pacific: India's foreign policy

-The U.S. National Security Strategy
+On 18 October 2017, The United States Secretary of State Rex Tillerson delivered remarks speech at CSIS, explicitly using the term "free and open Indo-Pacific".

-In the 2017 US National Security Strategy, Asia-Pacific was exchanged with Indo-Pacific.
+And in the 2017 US National Security Strategy, "Asia-Pacific" was exchanged with "Indo-Pacific".

 On 30 May 2018, The United States Pacific Command (USPACOM) is also renamed the United States Indo-Pacific Command (USINDOPACOM).

+The Biden administration states that it supports a "free and open Indo-Pacific strategy".
 In December 2021, Secretary of State Antony Blinken delivered a speech on the United States' approach to the Indo-Pacific in Jakarta.

-In February 2022, Biden-Harris Administration published "Indo-Pacific Strategy of the United States" which describes "free and open" as top priority.

-In the 2022 Biden-Harris Administration's National Security Strategy, "Promote a Free and Open Indo-Pacific" is described at the top of its part four; our strategy by region.
+On 23 May 2022, the administration released an Indo-Pacific Economic Framework.
+It was 12 paragraphs long and did not contain concrete details.

+In November 2023, the United States halted plans for the IPEF's trade component.
+The Biden administration had intended to conclude the negotiations during the Asia-Pacific Economic Cooperation forum, but reversed course following opposition from Democratic members of Congress including Sherrod Brown.

 Australia's foreign policy

-In 2017 Foreign Policy White Paper, stable and prosperous Indo–Pacific is described as the most important Australia's interest, and Indo–Pacific democracies are described as of first order importance to Australia.
+In the 2017 Foreign Policy White Paper, a stable and prosperous Indo–Pacific is described as the most important Australia's interest, and Indo–Pacific democracies are described as of first order importance to Australia.

-ASEAN

-In June 2019, the ASEAN released an Indo-Pacific related document which reiterates and furthers pre-existing mechanisms.
+New Zealand's strategic direction

+In October 2021, the New Zealand Ministry of Foreign Affairs and Trade (MFAT) published the MFAT Strategic Intentions 2021-2025 which describes "seven strategic goals".
+For the Indo-Pacific, the MFAT's goal is:

+"Free and Open Indo-Pacific constructs", "free and open trade" and "free and open regional development" are also described in the document.